 Factor IX dalcinonacog alfa

-The leading recombinant human Factor IX on the market for treating acute bleeding episodes in individuals with hemophilia B is delivered intravenously (due to its short half-life) and is therefore not ideal for prophylactic treatment.
-Extended half-life agents used for prophylaxis require intravenous dosing and have a prolonged period of low activity levels with increased risk of spontaneous bleeding.
-Catalyst created an improved and potent Factor IX, dalcinonacog alfa, formerly known as CB 2679d/ISU304, for the potential subcutaneous prophylactic treatment of hemophilia B. Dalcinonacog alfa has shown significantly higher potency in preclinical and early clinical studies compared with other Factor IX products on the market and in development.
-In June 2017, the Company’s partner, ISU Abxis, initiated a Phase 1/2 proof-of-concept study in individuals with hemophilia B.
+The leading recombinant human Factor IX on the market for treating acute bleeding episodes in individuals with hemophilia B is delivered intravenously due to its short half-life and is therefore not ideal for prophylactic treatment.
+Extended half-life agents used for prophylaxis also require intravenous dosing and have a prolonged period of low activity levels that increase the risk of spontaneous bleeding before the next dose is given prophylactically.
+Catalyst created an improved and potent Factor IX, dalcinonacog alfa, or DalcA, for the potential subcutaneous prophylactic treatment of hemophilia B. Dalcinonacog alfa has shown significantly higher potency in preclinical and early clinical studies compared with other Factor IX products on the market and in development.

-Factor IX dalcinonacog alfa Phase 1/2 proof-of-concept study in individuals with severe hemophilia B - ongoing
+Factor IX dalcinonacog alfa Phase 2b study in individuals with severe hemophilia B – open and enrolling

-Factor IX dalcinonacog alfa Phase 1/2 proof-of-concept study in individuals with severe hemophilia B design
+Factor IX dalcinonacog alfa Phase 1/2 proof-of-concept study in individuals with severe hemophilia B - complete